Dynamic one-time delivery of critical data by small and sparse UAV swarms: a model problem for MARL scaling studies: Policies under investigation

 Each agent selected in \ref{factor-I} has a \textit{retrieval point} and a \textit{handover point} at which it receives and transfers the message, respectively.
 These are determined in \ref{factor-III} and collectively referred to as \textit{relay points}.
 The corresponding \textit{relay times} are the time instants at which inter-agent transfers occur.
-The \textit{motion envelope} of an agent is the set of positions it may need to reach in order to satisfy its relay constraint.
+The \textit{motion envelope} of an agent is the set of positions it can reach in the time it can take to satisfy its relay constraint.
 Let $k_i\in \K$ be the $i^{\text{th}}$ agent to receive the message.
 If the preceding agents $k_1, \ldots, k_{i-1}$ act suboptimally, their delayed relay times enlarge the motion envelope of agent $k_i$, while near-optimal decisions by preceding agents reduce these relay times, leading to a smaller motion envelope for agent $k_i$.
 This interdependence between the decisions of preceding agents, together with the combinatorial complexity of the problems in \ref{factor-I}--\ref{factor-II}, highlights the inherent difficulty of solving the problem efficiently.
-Section~\ref{sec:baseline} presents a handcrafted baseline, Section~\ref{sec:marl} introduces two standard MARL methods, and Section~\ref{sec:implementation} provides implementation details.
+The baseline computes centralized open-loop policies from the initial state and executes them without feedback, whereas the MARL approach uses centrally trained, decentralized feedback policies.
+Sections~\ref{sec:baseline}--\ref{sec:marl} presents a handcrafted baseline and two standard MARL methods, respectively.